- Software and packages in the image

 gcc 4.8, g++ 4.8

 Aside from computer and network access, you will need to be an Australian Access Federation eligible researcher to access the NeCTAR cloud.
 You will also have to use key-pair security for your virtual machine authentication.
-Upon first NeCTAR cloud use, AAF eligible researchers are issued with a limited trial allocation that will do just fine for trying the TPAC RStudio in the research cloud.
+Upon first NeCTAR cloud use, AAF eligible researchers are issued with a limited trial allocation.
 If you need more resources, such as CPU, data storage space, or you need it for longer than your trial allocation, then you can request a NeCTAR allocation.

 The below provides instruction about how to launch a virtual machine in NecTAR using TPAC pre-build image with Matlab, X2Go and MATE.